Chrome and Chromium are two separate things:

 Who should use Chrome?

-If you want a simple, out-of-the-box browser that doesn’t require you to give any thought to privacy or security, Chrome is a good choice.
+If you want a simple browser that doesn’t require you to give any thought to privacy or security, use Chrome.

 If you’re looking for a browser for your business or educational institution, the fact that Chrome can be managed remotely is a major selling point over Chromium.
 You can set up requirements like forcing users to sign into Chrome, enforcing traceability and accountability across the organization.